Staying on a Fixed Rate Plan

 What’s the difference between a Fixed Rate Plan and Variable Plan?

 Fixed Rate Plans provide price certainty for the duration of your contract.
 This covers electricity and network charges.
 Government and regulatory charges like GST and the Electricity Authority (EA) levy can change.
+Fixed pricing applies when your price category, capacity and metering configuration stays the same and no new network charge is introduced.
+If any of these changes, and we can no longer offer the plan you are on, we’ll give you prior notice and help you find a new plan.
+Read the full Terms and Conditions.

 Variable Plan rates are not fixed and can be changed at any time.
 We provide 30 days’ notice in accordance with our Standard Terms and Conditions for the Supply of Electricity should Variable Plan rates change.
 Our terms and conditions can be found here.